CaptainATW/academic-victim/README.md

 4. In the command palette, search for and select `Python: Create Environment`.
 5. Choose:
    - `Venv > Create > Use Python 3.x`.

-6. Once the environment is created, you'll need to install the required dependencies by running:
+6. Select "Install dependencies using requirements.txt" OR go make sure the environment is selected and run:

    ```bash
    pip install -r requirements.txt
    ```

-7. Now, you can run the main Python file by executing:
+8. Now, you can run the main Python file by executing:

    ```bash
    python main.py